-Miramare Castle has a fascinating history.
-It was built between 1856 and 1860, based on a project by the architect Carlo Iunker.
+In the first place, Miramare Castle has a fascinating history.
+First thing to remember that it was built between 1856 and 1860, based on a project by the architect Carlo Iunker.
 It was commissioned by Ferdinand Maximilian of Habsburg, Archduke of Austria and later Emperor of Mexico.
 He wanted to live there with his wife, Princess Charlotte of Belgium.
 This magnificent love nest, however, witnessed a sad fate.
 The couple moved to the manor in 1860.
 During their stay, they also hosted the archduke’s brother, Franz Joseph Emperor of Austria, and his wife Elisabeth of Bavaria, better known as Princess Sissi.

 Carlotta's return to her beloved Miramare Castle